matthieu-hackwitharts/Win32_Offensive_Cheatsheet/README.md

 Similar to APC Queue injection, here the APC call must be set in a suspended process.
 The created process main thread is then resume; the main advantage of this technique is that avoiding writing the shellcode in a running process will be less detected by AV/EDRs.

 Code sample : https://github.com/matthieu-hackwitharts/Win32_Offensive_Cheatsheet/blob/main/shellcode_samples/earlybird.cpp

+## Patch ETW

+ETW (```Event Tracing for Windows```) is a logging low-level API which can be used for debugging/logging kernel and usermode process.
+It has been first implemented in Windows 2000, but realtime monitoring is really available since Windows XP.

+ETW API is available from headers files provided by Microsoft : https://docs.microsoft.com/fr-fr/windows/win32/api/_etw/

+In a pentest operation, you should care about this functionality by patching it : the most used way is to write arbitrary ```ret``` opcodes into the ETW event writing function (```EtwEventWrite```) to avoid logs be writing somewhere.

+Code sample :

+## Process Doppelganging

+Process Doppelganging was until a few years an untected method of launching your own payload into some tricky way.
+It has been demonstrated at BlackHat 2017 by Tal Liberman and Eugene Kogan, see their amazing work : https://www.youtube.com/watch?v=Cch8dvp836w

+It is an "intermediate" step before the process hollowing technique : the PE image is indeed overwrited before to get executed, so the WindowsLoader make the Process Hollowing for us (so cool, right ?).

+Hasherezade has maked some cool POC of this technique, availabe here : https://github.com/hasherezade/process_doppelganging

 ## Emotet PPID Spoofing